Serving Denver, Pueblo & Colorado Springs for Over 40 Years

 Under Colorado law, the duty of the property owner depends on whether you were a trespasser, a licensee, or an invitee at the time of your accident.

-- Slip and fall accident – According to the NFSI, more than one million people visit emergency rooms every year seeking treatment after a slip and fall accident.
-Slip and fall accidents can be particularly devastating for the elderly, who are more likely to suffer a fatality after a slip and fall accident.
+Slip and fall accident – According to the NFSI, more than one million people visit emergency rooms every year seeking treatment after a slip and fall accident.
+Slip and fall accidents can be particularly devastating for the elderly, who are more likely to suffer a fatality or serious injury.

-- Drowning in pool - Homeowners with a pool need to take steps to ensure the safety of children on their property.
+Drownings in pools – Homeowners with a pool need to take steps to ensure the safety of children on their property.
 Installing a locking fence and gate around the pool is one way to reduce risk.

-- Nightclub accidents – Like other property owners, nightclub owners have a responsibility to keep a safe environment for their guests.
-Employing bouncers to eliminate rowdy and aggressive patrons is one-way night clubs can keep their guests safe.
+Nightclub accidents – Like other property owners, nightclub owners have a responsibility to keep a safe environment for their guests.
+Employing bouncers to eliminate rowdy and aggressive patrons is one way that night clubs can keep their guests safe.
 Nightclub owners are also responsible for providing adequate security and not serving alcohol to visibly intoxicated guests.

-- Apartment complex accidents – Landlords have a duty to maintain the property and keep it free from hazards.
-Fixing broken gates, installing properly working locks, and repairing known hazards will ensure the safety of their tenants.
-Landlords and property owners who knew of hazards but who failed to fix those hazards in a timely manner can be held responsible.
+Apartment complex accidents – Landlords have a duty to maintain their property and keep it free from hazards.
+Fixing broken gates, installing working locks, and repairing known hazards are vital to ensure the safety of their tenants.
+Landlords and property owners who know of hazards but who fail to fix them in a timely manner can be held responsible.

 Premises Liability Frequently Asked Questions

-- How can I file a premises liability lawsuit against a business?
-To file a premises liability lawsuit, you must prove that the business or entity knew or reasonably should have known of the hazard that resulted in your injury.
+To file a personal injury lawsuit, you must prove that the business or entity knew or reasonably should have known of the hazard that resulted in your injury.
 They must have known and failed to take reasonable action to reduce the risk to their customers.
-An experienced premises liability lawyer can help you determine if you have a case.
+An experienced personal injury lawyer can help you determine if you have a case.

-- Can I sue my neighbor if I was injured on her property?
 If you were invited onto your neighbor’s property as a guest, and you sustained an injury while on their property, then you may be able to file a lawsuit to recover damages.
 Homeowners must tell their guests about any dangerous conditions that currently exist; however, simply being injured on their property is not enough to establish negligence.
-A premises liability attorney can review your accident and help determine if you have a case.
+A personal injury attorney experienced with premises liability cases can review your accident and help determine if you have a case.